archyufa/kcs_to_acm/README.md

 EOF
 ```

-Commit code to github and wait for suncronization
+Commit code to GitHub and wait for synchronization

 ```
 git add .